LuiSRoch/LuiSRoch.github.io/about.md

 As an economist by training, I realized that one of the aspects of transmitting insightful information has to do more with attitude and interest than skill and background.
-The desire to contribute to data-driven decision-making gave me aspiration to learn, and thus the opportunity to have various responsibilites connecting subject matter expert's ideas to the improvement of data analysis governance.
-In the course of that work, I developed dashboards and tables displaying inventory levels, AML/KYC transaction information, conduct risk as well as market risk and PnL information.
+The desire to contribute to data-driven decision-making gave me aspiration to learn, and thus the opportunity to have various responsibilites connecting subject matter expert's ideas to the improvement of data governance.
+In the course of that work, I developed dashboards and tables displaying inventory levels, AML/KYC transaction information, data loss as well as market risk and PnL information.
 The common denominator binding my experience is that I work with business units and leverage data-science techniques to streamline visualizations.